 In 2010, Former Pastor and founder of a small Baltimore, MD church, Kevin Pushia, was convicted of the murder of Lemuel Wallace, a blind, developmentally disabled man associated at Pushia’s nonprofit organization.
 Pushia confessed to having hired two men to pick Wallace up from his group home and shoot him in a nearby park bathroom.

-The two men accused of committing the act were eventually acquitted and Pushia is now serving a life sentence for ordering the murder, with an another 45 years added on for the additional charge of insurance fraud.
+The two men accused of committing the act were eventually acquitted and Pushia is now serving a life sentence for ordering the murder, with another 45 years added on for the additional charge of life insurance fraud.

 The Eventual Death of “Iron” Mike Malloy

 Probably one of the most infamous (and bizarre) cases of insurance fraud is that of the murder (after 5 attempts!) of Michael Malloy in 1933.
-After Malloy, a homeless man and severe alcoholic, had upset the owner of his favorite speakeasy (by frequently passing out face down on the bar) the owner and 5 friends hatched a little scheme.
+After Malloy, a homeless man and severe alcoholic had upset the owner of his favorite speakeasy (by frequently passing out face down on the bar) the owner and 5 friends hatched a little scheme.

 Their plan was to take out a life insurance policy on Malloy and then get him to drink himself to death so they could split the payout.
 But when he failed to die from alcohol poisoning, they realized they’d have to change their approach.
 They poisoned him with antifreeze, turpentine, rotten food, even rat poison, and he just kept on waking up.
-One night, they waited for him to pass out at the bar, dragged him outside in sub-zero temperatures, poured freezing water on his bare chest and dumped him in the snow thinking he would surely freeze to death.
+One night, they waited for him to pass out at the bar, dragged him outside in sub-zero temperatures, poured freezing water on his bare chest, and dumped him in the snow thinking he would surely freeze to death.
 Nope, Malloy just strolled into the bar the next day thinking he had simply gotten too drunk the night before and passed out in the park.